Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 3. Promoted Trends

 The best part about Twitter ads is that their layout doesn’t make them look like an ad.
-Meaning, the ads blend in with the layout, decreasing any chances of your potential audience scrolling them down.
+Basically, the ads fit in with the rest of the design, which means your audience won’t scroll down as much.

 3. In-app Advertisements

-Almost all the apps come with advertisements, these days, and charge you for the version without ads.
+Almost all the apps come with advertisements, and charge you for the version without ads.
 People seldom go for the premium version, meaning, they are bound to watch the displayed ads.
-But the type of in-app ads depends on the type of app you are using.
+However, the type of in-app ads depends on the type of app you are using.

 Types of Web Browser Ads: